enpaul/netbox-quicklinks/README.md

 example above) defines the URL namespace under `links/` that the redirect will be available under.
 Under each quick link entry are the below settings:

-- The value of the `attribute` key defines the model attribute that the lookup will query against
+- The value of the `field` key defines the model attribute that the lookup will query against
 - The boolean under the `case_sensitive` key defines whether the lookup is done with case sensitive values or not